Better English standards and decade in UK to be demanded before citizenship

 The head of a nursing union is expected to criticise the decision in a keynote speech on Monday.

-Prof Nicola Ranger, the general secretary of the Royal College of Nursing will tell its annual congress that the Government’s plans are about “pandering and scapegoating”.
+Professor Nicola Ranger, the general secretary of the Royal College of Nursing, will tell its annual congress that the Government’s plans are about “pandering and scapegoating”.

 “The UK is so reliant on overseas colleagues, especially in social care.